 /// @param account The address to check.

-/// @return allowed True if the account is allowed, false otherwise.
+/// @return allowed True if the account is allowed to send, false otherwise.

-function canTransact(address account) external view returns (bool allowed);
+function canSend(address account) external view returns (bool allowed);

 /// @notice Checks the frozen status/amount of a specific `tokenId`.